torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 The `MATCH` operator queries a full-text-search (FTS) index.

-Its _first_ parameter is an expression that evaluates to the text to be searched.
-This must correspond to an existing full-text index, or the query will fail to compile.
+* Its _first_ parameter is the name of the index.

-**STATUS:** (Nov 2017) The expression must be a property reference, not anything more complex.

-Its _second_ parameter is a search string.
+* Its _second_ parameter is a search string.

+SQLite imposes limitations on how `MATCH` expressions can be used:

+* They have to appear at the top level of a `SELECT`.
+* Each index can only be matched once within any `SELECT`.

 ### FTS Search-String Syntax